karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 Let's spend some time with this configuration since it is the actual beef of this app.

 First I inject to the map configuration the data (points, year, metric-name, min and max of the points): `(defn world-schema [points year metric-name min max]`.
-Then I transform the data points using a join (lookup) between the topojson map data and my data points using the `id` of the topojson data and `country-id` of my data points as joining the data.
-In this join I inject the corresponding country_name and country_code to the new data set so that I can use the `country_name` to provide the country name when the user hovers the mouse in certain country.
+Then I transform the data points using a join (lookup) between the topojson map data and my data points using `id` of the topojson data and `country-id` of my data points as joining the data.
+In this join, I inject the corresponding country_name and country_code to the new data set so that I can use the `country_name` to provide the country name when the user hovers the mouse over a certain country.
 I use the `country_code` for providing a hook when the user mouse clicks a certain country: `:expr "'#/country/' + datum.country_code" :as "url"}]}` and `:href {:field "url" :type "nominal"}` .
 That's basically what you have to do - and the Vega library does the rest.
 Then I just show the map component in the application home page, [main.cljs](https://github.com/karimarttila/clojure/blob/master/statistics/worldstat/src/cljs/worldstat/frontend/main.cljs) (injecting the re-frame subscribed data):

 ```clojure
           {selected-metric-code :code selected-metric-name :name} @(re-frame/subscribe [::ws-state/current-metric])